Multilateral instrument (“MLI”) Overview

 Interactive MLI Analysis report

-The below interative Power Bi flow map will give you a quick over overview of world’s implementation status of Multilateral Convention.
+The below interactive Power Bi flow map will give you a quick over overview of world’s implementation status of Multilateral Convention.

-This report is for your reference purpose only, data source is updated as at 30 Apr 2020
+This report data source is updated as at 29 June 2021

 Annex: Main articles of the MLI

 |Article 3 | Transparent Entities|